-The Cold Mountain quotes below are all either spoken by Stobrod Thewes or refer to Stobrod Thewes .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Grove Press edition of Cold Mountain published in 2006.).
+The Cold Mountain quotes below are all either spoken by Stobrod Thewes or refer to Stobrod Thewes.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Grove Press edition of Cold Mountain published in 2006.).

 Chapter 12 Quotes

 To Ada, though, it seemed akin to miracle that Stobrod, of all people, should offer himself up as proof positive that no matter what a waste one has made of one's life, it is ever possible to find some path to redemption, however partial.

 The timeline below shows where the character Stobrod Thewes appears in Cold Mountain.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...began to wonder about her mother—the kind of woman who would marry a man like Stobrod.
 She never succeeded in learning anything about her mother, because Stobrod enlisted in the army... (full context)